John’s very kindly been back in touch – he’s shared this kit build for his HO scale mine layout:

 John from Baltimore”

-A huge thanks to John – it’s fab to read his thought process – no wonder his layout looks so good.
+A huge thanks to John for sharing his kit build, or is it kit bash?
+It’s fab to read his thought process – no wonder his layout looks so good.

 That’s all for today folks.